Solomon1533/1dgk.github.io/_posts/2024-01-25-google-cyber-certificate.md

 ## Module 4: Important cybersecurity tools

-- SIEM tools
+- SIEM tools (e.g. Splunk, Chronicle)
 - Playbooks
-- Network protocol analyzers
+- Network protocol analyzers (packet sniffers)
 - Linux operating system
 - Programming languages - Python, SQL

 **Log**: A record of events that occur within a organization's systems.
+E.g. each time an employee signs into their computer.

 **Security Information and Event Management (SIEM) tool**: An application that collects and analyzes log data to monitor critical activities in an organization. (*Pronounce it 'sim' or 'seem'.*)